All Episodes

 I believe they're brought only to stop a very successful campaign, and that's what they're doing.

-You understand this is 40 years ago, and after my return from the military, I I dated a lot of young ladies.
+With regard to the other girls, you understand this is 40 years ago, and after my return from the military, I dated a lot of young ladies.

-I do recognize, however, the names of two of these young ladies, Debbie Wesson and Gloria Thacker, which uh they have a maiden that that's her maiden name.
+I do recognize, however, the names of two of these young ladies, Debbie Wesson and Gloria Thacker, which they have a maiden.

-Debbie Wesson Gibson says she was seventeen when you spoke to her high school civics class and asked her out on several dates, and it did not progress her words beyond kissing, according to the Washington Post.
+Debbie Wesson-Gibson says she was 17 when you spoke to her high school civics class and asked her out on several dates, and it did not progress her words beyond kissing, according to the Washington Post.

 Did that happen?